- Religion and Philosophy»

 As we close, let us pause to consider that the choices we make demonstrate the nature of our character.
 This should lead us to pursue a self-disciplined life in which we obey God's Word even when we don't feel like doing so.
 However, we must be careful that our self-discipline is not anchored in self-effort, but in the power of the Holy Spirit operating in our lives.

 In this regard, Christian author Jerry Bridges points out.
 "Only conduct that arises from love is worthy of the name obedience.
 Our motive for obedience is as important, probably more so, to God than the levels of our performance."
-So let us walk as disciplined believers who are rooted in Christ's love.
+So let us walk as disciplined believers who are rooted in Christ's love, by God's grace.

 Bridges, Jerry (194).
 The Discipline of Grace: God's Role and Our Role in the Pursuit of Holiness.
 Colorado Springs.
 CO: NavPress.